Pan Jinlian: Adaptations

 In the post-May Fourth era, the influential playwright Ouyang Yuqian wrote the early modern drama Pan Jinlian in 1928, in which Pan is depicted as a free-spirited woman victimized by a male-dominated traditional society.
 He played the role of Pan Jinlian himself.
 A pingju version of the story was one of the roles played by Bai Yushuang in Shanghai in the 1930s.
+The 1985 absurdist chuanju Pan Jinlian by Wei Minglun takes up the gender issue through a reevaluation of Pan Jinlian.

 Pan Jinlian is a popular subject of Chinese and Japanese films and television series.
 Since the 1950s, there have been at least 20 films and television series featuring her as a main character.
 The Chinese name of the film I Am Not Madame Bovary is literally I Am Not Pan Jinlian.